Embedding user-centred thinking: designing a new B2B system for Thames Water

 When I was brought in, the requirements were still ambiguous and there was a risk of jumping ahead to solutions.
 To head this off, I proposed running a lean discovery process to get everyone – myself included – to a base level of understanding.

-I kicked things off by adapting the Google Design Sprint framework to suit our needs: a series of short workshops with internal subject-matter experts to map the current state, capture ideas and sketch out what a future-state experience might look like.
+I kicked things off by adapting the Google Design Sprint framework to suit our needs, running a series of workshops with subject-matter experts.
+This helped to:

 • Quickly build good personal relationships between the web team and business stakeholders